SPF-OST/optihood/docs/README.md

-Different documents useful for the progress of the project.
+This folder shall entail the files related to automatic documentation of the project OptimEase